Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Mathematical Preliminary: Angular Distances

 In mmWave cellular networks, it is often of interest the absolute angular distance, $|\phi|$, for the coordinate $\phi$.
 This definition is particularly useful when dealing with angular distances from the direction of the maximum directivity in an antenna beampattern \cite{kanatas}.
 Let $|\phi| \in [0, \pi]$, as shown in Fig. 1b.
-Accordingly, the pdf $f_{|\phi_n||r}(|\phi||r)$ is given by